marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 For instance I could assign more people to a hard task, organize the roadmap or plan for team growth.

 Others are not interesting, and downright noise.
-For instance I don't see how the number of emails sent is not relevant at all.
+For instance I don't see how the number of emails sent is relevant.

 Let's say Alice sent 100 emails this week and Bob sent 10.
 What does it tell me?
 Is Alice really productive and Bob slacking off?
 Is Alice